 TRAINING LEVEL: Basic

 NOTES:This is an interactive virtual classroom training that alternates between self-paced Web-based training and live instructor-led virtual classroom sessions, spanned over four weeks.
-Live sessions are held on Tuesdays and Thursdays 1-2:30 pm EDT on May 1, 3, 8, 10, 15, 17, 22, 24. *The May 2018 session is provided to enrollees at no cost by the Office of Safety.* Future sessions will be $300 per person.
+Live sessions are held on Tuesdays and Thursdays 1:00 - 3:00 pm EDT on March 31, April 2,7,9,14,16,21 and 23.

 The goal of this interactive virtual classroom is to enable you to develop and document quality CMFs.
 The course provides practical application of various CMF development methods and appropriate documentation of CMF study results.
 The course is divided into two parts.
 Part 1 will provide the fundamentals of CMF development, and Part 2 will cover the more advanced concepts and allow you to practice employing the various methods.